Datovis/woomoo/source/_posts/new-private-projects-and-in-app-sharing.md

 date: 2013-05-08 23:47:00
 tags: Release Note
 author: Leo Lin
+description: Now if you create or share your prototype, you'll be able to set the project private.
+Only invited members can view your private projects.
 ---

 POP 1.4 introduces two key features: private projects and in app sharing.